Muggle

-In J. K. Rowling's Harry Potter series, a Muggle (/ˈmʌgəl/) is a person who lacks any sort of magical ability and was not born in a magical family.
-Muggles can also be described as people who do not have any magical blood inside them.
+In J. K. Rowling's Harry Potter series, a Muggle (/ˈmʌgəl/) is a person who lacks any sort of magical ability and has no magical blood, not having been born into a magical family.
 It differs from the term Squib, which refers to a person with one or more magical parents yet without any magical power or ability, and from the term Muggle-born (or the derogatory and offensive term mudblood, which is used to imply the supposed impurity of Muggle blood), which refers to a person with magical abilities but with non-magical parents.
-Equivalent terms used by the in-universe magic community of the United States include No-Maj and No-Majs (short for "no magic"); French equivalents are Non-Magiques (non-mazhix) and No-Majes. (no-mazhes) Other terms are Can't-Spells and Non-Wizards.
+Equivalent terms used by the in-universe magic community of the United States include No-Maj and No-Majs (short for "no magic"); French equivalents are Non-Magiques and No-Majes.
+Other terms are Can't-Spells and Non-Wizards.

 Usage in Harry Potter

 The term Muggle is sometimes used in a pejorative manner in the novels.
 Since Muggle refers to a person who is not a member of the magical community, Muggles are simply ordinary human beings without any magical abilities and almost always with no awareness of the existence of magic.
 Witches and wizards with non-magical parents are called Muggle-borns.
 There have also been some children known to have been born to one magical and one non-magical parent.
 People of this mixed parentage are called half-bloods; magical people with any Muggle ancestry on the one side or the other are half-bloods as well.
+The most prominent half-blood in the Harry Potter series is Harry Potter, born to Lily and James Potter, Lily Potter (nee Evans) being the Muggle-born.
 The most prominent Muggle-born in the Harry Potter series is Hermione Granger, who was born to Muggles of undisclosed names.
 Witches and wizards with all-magical heritage are called pure bloods.

 In the Harry Potter novels, Muggles are often portrayed as foolish, sometimes befuddled characters, who are completely oblivious to the wizarding world that exists in their midst.
 If, by unfortunate means, Muggles do happen to observe the working of magic, the Ministry of Magic sends Obliviators to cast Memory Charms upon them, causing them to forget the event.

 Some Muggles are aware of the wizarding world.
 These include Muggle parents of magical children, such as Hermione Granger's parents, the Muggle Prime Minister (and predecessors), the Dursley family (Harry Potter's unsupportive non-magical and only living relatives), and the non-magical spouses of some witches and wizards.

-Rowling has created the word "Muggle" from "mug", an English term for someone who is easily fooled.
+Rowling created the word "Muggle" from "mug", an English term for someone who is easily fooled.